dougeby/IntuneDocs/intune-user-help/sync-your-device-manually-windows.md

 * [Windows 10 Mobile](#windows-10-mobile)
 * [Windows Phone 8.1](#windows-phone-81)

-## Sync from Company Portal app for Windows
+## Sync directly from Company Portal app for Windows
 Complete these steps to manually sync any Windows 10 device running Creator's Update (version 1703) or later.
+These steps cover how to Sync from within the app and from the app's menu options.

 1. Open the Company Portal app on your device.